 - Precision – these are devices with precision temperature controls, and you can choose your temperature down to the exact degree.
 This is best for vape users who are looking to release the different terpene profiles of their cannabis.

 What is the Best Temperature to Vaporize Weed?

 Now that you have a better understanding of how temperatures work, you might be wondering what the best temperature to vaporize weed is.
 For most users, we recommend that you vaporize somewhere between 175 – 220 degrees Celsius when vaporizing herbs.
-On the low end of the temperature spectrum, you get smaller vape clouds that are tastier, and the higher temperatures will produce thick clouds but the vapor will be more harsh on your throat and lungs.
+On the low end of the temperature spectrum, you get smaller vape clouds that are tastier, and the higher temperatures will produce thick clouds but the vapor will be harsher on your throat and lungs.
 We hope this information shines a light on the proper dry herb vaporizer temperatures.
 For more in-depth info about the best temperature for vaping weed, check out our post here.

-The amount of battery life your vape has is also a very important thing to consider before buying one. and type of batteries.
+The amount of battery life your vape has is also a very important thing to consider before buying one.
 Most vaporizer batteries are measured in milliamp Hour (mAh), which is a unit of measurement that designates the amount of electric power over a period of time. mAh can be anywhere from 600 all the way up to 5000.
 Smaller batteries obviously don’t last as long, but there are vapes out there that can last up to 3 or 4 hours of continuous usage.
 For more information about vaporizers with the longest battery life, check out our post here.

 The quality and smoothness of the vapor that the device you buy will produce is something you will definitely want to consider.
 Vapor quality is a feature that varies widely when it comes to vaporizers.
 If you have a specific vape in mind and are wondering about its vapor quality, be sure to check out our review on it!